deejaygraham/deejaygraham.github.io/src/content/posts/2022-02-10-11ty-year-shortcode.md

 };
 ```

-and in the markdown the name of the sortcode needs to appear bookended by moustaches.
+and in the markdown the name of the shortcode needs to appear bookended by moustaches.